 Statement of commitment on human rights and impact assessment

 Kesko first published a statement of commitment on human rights and impact assessment in compliance with the UN's Guiding Principles on Business and Human Rights in 2016.
 We review the commitment and impact assessment every three years.
-The review was last conducted in autumn 2022.
+The review was last conducted in spring 2026.

 These pages describe Kesko’s implementation of its human rights assessment and the practices, processes and procedures compliant with the guiding principles, with which Kesko monitors and addresses the human rights impacts of its operations.